 Although it may seem like a hassle to move your things after you’ve settled, feeling well-rested is worth it.
 Requesting a room on a higher level and away from the lobby, elevators, and conference rooms can keep you away from excess noise.
 Also, a room on a recently renovated floor is more likely to have a newer mattress.
 Unsurprisingly, a hotel’s study on mattress quality found significant correlations between mattress quality and sleep quality reported by guests.
 So, don’t hesitate to make your needs known to the concierge if a room change could improve your sleep.

 There are many actions you can take to help you sleep better in hotels.
 Before your stay, learn what to expect by searching your hotel’s reviews.
 Look for negative reviews that specifically mention pillow or mattress quality, noise, and temperature issues.
 Consider checking if your hotel is in an urban area with a lot of street noise.
 When it comes to room choice, consider requesting a room on a higher level, away from the noise of the street, elevators, and conference rooms.
-Ask if the rooms feature black-out shades or curtains, allowing you to make the room dark enough for comfortable sleep.
+Ask if the rooms feature black-out shades or curtains, allowing you to make the room dark enough for comfortable sleep or wear a comfortable eye mask to block out the light.

 If you require a certain type of pillow, bring your own from home to ensure you will be comfortable.
 Other familiar items from home may also help you adjust to the new environment of a hotel room.
 Pack something sentimental to keep on your nightstand, such as a photo of loved ones, or spritz your hotel room with a fragrance you use at home.
 If you’re worried about noise, consider bringing a white noise machine or ear plugs to mask disruptive sounds.